lmeng2857/expense-tracker/README.md

 - Provide general information about your project here.
 - This app aims to track income and expense  and uses local storage to persist .
 Users can add or delete transactions, and  .
 - What is the purpose of your project?
-- This is a training project based on the YouTube [tutorial](https://www.youtube.com/watch?v=XuFDcZABiDQ&list=PLillGF-RfqbY3c2r0htQyVbDJJoBFE6Rb) from Traversy Media in which it's build with react version 16.
+- This is a training project based on the YouTube [tutorial](https://www.youtube.com/watch?v=XuFDcZABiDQ&list=PLillGF-RfqbY3c2r0htQyVbDJJoBFE6Rb&index=1) from Traversy Media in which it's build with react version 16.

 ## User Interface

+## Features
+- 1
+- 2